lavenderlens/JAVA1-MAR24/Java-acronyms.md

 Bytecode is universal, cross-platform

 ### javac
-The Java compiler, part of the JDK or SDK
+The Java compiler, part of the JDK or SDK.
+Compiles souce code `.java` files into Bytecode `.class` files.

 ### JDK
 Java Development Kit